 The two most common types in cooking are the true cardamom (Elettaria cardamomum) and black cardamom (Amomum subulatum).

 True cardamom, also called green cardamom, is native to southern India and Sri Lanka.
-Easily found in the spice markets and recognized by the green colour of its pods, it has an intense flavour and aroma that refer to eucalyptus, mint, cinnamon, ginger and cloves.
+Easily found in the spice markets and recognized by the green color of its pods, it has an intense flavor and aroma that refer to eucalyptus, mint, cinnamon, ginger, and cloves.
 In cooking, it is widely used in sweets and pastries.

 Black cardamom is native to the Eastern Himalayan region and has aromas similar to the green cardamom, but with a less intense profile.
 Its main difference is the highlight of menthol notes like eucalyptus and camphor, in addition to smoke tones.
-In cooking, it is mostly used in savoury dishes, mainly rice dishes, Asian broths and curries.
+In cooking, it is mostly used in savory dishes, mainly rice dishes, Asian broths, and curries.

 How to cook with cardamom

-It is advisable to keep cardamom in pods to maintain the flavour and aroma for a longer time.
-When using in recipes or to make seasonings, the ideal is to heat the cardamom in the frying pan before breaking it in the pestle or removing its seeds.
+It is advisable to keep cardamom in pods to maintain the flavor and aroma for a longer time.
+When using in recipes or to make seasonings, the ideal is to heat the cardamom in the frying pan before breaking it in the pestle or removing its seeds from the pods.

 When cooking with green Cardamom, you can break the pods in a pestle and add everything to the recipe (pods and seeds) or just the seeds.
 When using only the seeds, save the pod to give a special touch to your coffee or tea, adding it while boiling the water.